 - 2.2.1 It should be noted that the risk of negligence by the SDS Provider (or failure by the SDS Provider to achieve IFC issue by the dates set out in the Programme) is a shared risk.
-In particular Compensation Events (t) and (u) (the SDS Compensation Events) together with the provisions of Clauses 65.11.and 65.12 of the Infraco Contract address how that risk is shared between the Infraco and tie. - 2.2.2 More fundamentally, however, the question of the Infraco's liability for failure to comply with its contractual obligations arises on breach.
+In particular Compensation Events (t) and (u) (the SDS Compensation Events) together with the provisions of Clauses 65.11.and 65.12 (obliges Infraco to seek redress from SDS in terms of application of SDS Agreement LDs and recovery of costs) of the Infraco Contract address how that risk is shared between the Infraco and tie.
+Agreed and note that 65.11 obliges Infraco to continue performance notwithstanding the fact that SDS may have produced an incompetent design (Compensation Event). - 2.2.2 More fundamentally, however, the question of the Infraco's liability for failure to comply with its contractual obligations arises on breach.
 In other words, the question of any liability of the Infraco for defective design arises where the design itself is negligent and causes loss to tie or the design does not comply with the Employer's Requirements.
 This is of no relevance to the question of design development and the evolution of design and the cost/programme implications of Notified Departures (unless the underlying cause of the Notified Departure was the negligence of the Infraco in design of the Infraco Works).
-1
+But a breach by Infraco is relevant to its right to claim an ND: that breach could relate to its warrnty about design, its duties to manage SDS or tis obligations to proceed diligently with the works.
+Infaco cannot simply assert that there is an ND if the Pricing Assumptions is not longer true because of something Infraco has done or should have prevented or mitigated.